Colleges in Oregon: Concordia University

 Application Support: Other important factors to support your application to Concordia University may also be considered, such as extracurricular activities, volunteer work and recommendation letters.

 Concordia University SAT Scores: The SAT (Scholastic Assessment Test) is a 3 to 4 hour, paper-based standardized knowledge test widely used for college admissions in the United States, including Concordia University, that tests writing skills, mathematics and critical reading. to assess a student's readiness for admission to college or universities.
-The average composite SAT score at Concordia University is Not Reported (Average ACT: 21).
+The average composite SAT score at Concordia University is 1006 (Average ACT: 22).

-Type of Institution: Concordia University is a Private Christian college educational facility, with approximately 2240 students (male students: 41%, female students 59%).
+Type of Institution: Concordia University is a Public University educational facility, with approximately 1918 students (male students: 36%, female students 64%).

-Tuition Fees: Tuition fees vary from year to year but, compared to other colleges and universities, the in-state tuition fees for Concordia University are rated as Medium (Quite Expensive).
+Tuition Fees: Tuition fees vary from year to year but, compared to other colleges and universities, the in-state tuition fees for Concordia University are rated as High (Expensive).
 Check the latest basic Tuition fees on the college catalog but bear in mind that the financial cost of higher education must include calculations related to the additional costs of housing, food, travel expenses, books and any essential equipment.

-Concordia University School Colors: The college colors of Concordia University are Gold and Blue (Nickname: The Golden Bears, Mascot: Golden Bear).
+Concordia University School Colors: The college colors of Concordia University are Maroon, Gold, Black and White (Nickname: Stingers, Mascot: Buzz).
 School colors are associated with many colleges and reflected in uniforms and as a form of identity at sporting events and other intercollegiate activities.

 Concordia University - Extracurricular Activities: Extracurricular activities for students at Concordia University might include bands and orchestras, drama, dance, debating societies, academic clubs.
 Other students enjoy the opportunity of to become involved in student government.